Abraham Lake/Caitlyn Giorgio

 There’s an interpretive centre with information about the naturally occurring, emerald mineral springs found inside the cave, but beware of the smell—it turns out sulphate can be rather pungent!

 Lake Louise in winter is absolutely magical, when the gem-toned water is completely frozen over and transformed into a snowy wonderland.
-Framed by the iconic Valley of the Ten Peaks, this pristine place draws visitors from around the world in droves, who come for snowshoe tours, horse-drawn sleigh rides, cross-country skiing along the Fairview Trail, the annual Ice Magic festival, or to skate around the ice castle.
+This pristine place draws visitors from around the world in droves, who come for snowshoe tours, horse-drawn sleigh rides, cross-country skiing along the Fairview Trail, the annual Ice Magic festival, or to skate around the ice castle.

 Take it easy and stick to exploring the flat Lake Louise Shoreline Trail where you’ll find a towering, frozen waterfall, or tackle one of the Lake Louise hikes that can be done in winter, like Mirror Lake or Fairview Lookout which has gorgeous views of the luxe Fairmont Chateau Lake Louise.